-

 Copyright © Chaline.Ru

-When dry, you can feel the melodic aroma with wine notes, it is multifaceted, there are chocolate-covered cherries, Baikal black currants, osmanthus flowers, and cranberry syrup.
+When dry, you can feel the melodic aroma with wine notes; it is multifaceted, containing chocolate-covered cherries, Baikal black currants, osmanthus flowers, and cranberry syrup.

-After washing, the tea reveals a bright but complex aroma with notes of lavender flowers, lily of the valley and tropical fruits.
+After washing, the tea reveals a bright yet complex aroma with notes of lavender flowers, lily of the valley and tropical fruits.

-The taste of this dancong is unusually subtle, aristocratic, with a delicate floral profile, with fruity sweetness and light citrus freshness.
-During the tea drinking process, the tea retains its taste profile well; as the steepings increase, a powerful taste ensemble is born, a light bitterness and citrus tones appear.
+This dan cong has an unusually subtle, aristocratic flavor, with a delicate floral profile, fruity sweetness, and a slight citrus freshness.
+The tea retains its flavor profile well during infusion; as the infusions increase, a powerful flavor ensemble emerges, with a slight bitterness and citrus notes.

-This oolong can be brewed up to 6 times; to prepare the infusion, you will need 4-7 g of tea per 150-200 ml of Yixing clay teapot or gaiwan.
+This oolong tea can be steeped up to 6 times.
+To prepare the infusion, you will need 4-7 g of tea per 150-200 ml of Yixing clay teapot or gaiwan.

 The aftertaste is sweetish, with fruity and floral nuances, juicy and long-lasting.